PythonAberdeen/user_group/2020-07/challenge_files/beginner/readme.md

 Can you produce the printout as asked for in the next 90 minutes?

+Could you also sort the print out either alphabetically or by number of times it appears?

 __Be prepared to share your results with the group at the end.__

 ## A suggested approach